Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Validity of (A1)-(A2) in statistical models

 \subsection{Pauli Eigenvalue Estimation}

 In this subsection, we verify that assumptions (A1)--(A2) hold for Pauli eigenvalue estimation under the standard measurement model.
-Throughout, we impose the condition $\lambda_0 = 1$.
-For simpler expression, let us denote $p_{\vb*{\lambda}}(x)$ in Eq. \eqref{eq:paulientangletostate}
+Throughout, we impose the normalization condition \(\lambda_0 = 1\).
+For simplicity, let us denote the probability distribution in Eq.~\eqref{eq:paulientangletostate} by